 Note 2 – Summary of Significant Accounting Policies

-Segment and geographic information –The Company operates in one reportable and operating segment.
-During the three months ended March 31, 2022 and 2021, the Company generated revenue outside the United States of $3,380 and $315, respectively.
-As of March 31, 2022 and December 31, 2021, the Company did not have material assets located outside of the United States.
+Segment information –The Company operates in one reportable and operating segment.
+During the three and nine months ended September 30, 2021 and 2020, the Company did not generate material international revenues and as of September 30, 2021 and December 31, 2020, the Company did not have material assets located outside of the United States.

 Cash, cash equivalents and restricted cash – The Company considers all highly liquid investments with an original maturity of 90 days or less to be cash equivalents.

 The Company has marketing fund restricted cash, which can only be used for activities that promote the Company’s brands.
 Restricted cash was $1,139 and $999 at September 30, 2021 and December 31, 2020, respectively.

 Accounts receivable and allowance for doubtful accounts – Accounts receivable primarily consist of amounts due from franchisees and vendors.
 These receivables primarily relate to royalties, advertising contributions, equipment and product sales, training, vendor commissions and other miscellaneous charges.
 Receivables are unsecured; however, the franchise agreements provide the Company the right to withdraw funds from the franchisee’s bank account or to terminate the franchise for nonpayment.
 On a periodic basis, the Company evaluates its accounts receivable balance and establishes an allowance for doubtful accounts based on a number of factors, including evidence of the franchisee’s ability to comply with credit terms, economic conditions and historical receivables.
 Account balances are written off against the allowance after all means of collection have been exhausted and the potential for recovery is considered remote.
 At September 30, 2021 and December 31, 2020, the allowance for doubtful accounts was $2,691 and $2,405, respectively.